 Two packages are available:

-- Sky Q 1TB - you get a Sky Q 1TB box that stores up to 150 hours of TV, has improved search, better personalisation than Sky+ HD, records three channels at the same time while letting you watch a fourth.
+- Variety and Sky Q 2TB box - you get a Sky Q 2TB box that stores up to 1000 hours of TV, has improved search, fantastic personalisation, records three channels at the same time while letting you watch a fourth.
 You can also watch on one tablet, and still use most of the features of the main set top box, including watching catch-up, recordings and more.
-Also gives you more than 300 channels, 50+ channels in HD, more than 300 box sets, exclusive web videos, apps, and Sky Q Extra.
+Also gives you more than 300 channels, 4,000 episodes of kids' shows on demand, exclusive web videos, apps, and Sky Q Extra.

 - Sky Broadband Unlimited - Up to 17Mb download speed, with no download limit.
 Ideal for browsing to your heart’s content, but your connection may struggle with tasks that eat up bandwidth, such as streaming HD video.